ElementsProject/peerswap/docs/usage.md

 ]
 ```

-`peerswap-listnodes` - command that returns nodes that support the peerswap plugin.

-`peerswap-listswaps [pretty bool (optional)]` - command that lists all swaps.
+`listswaps [pretty bool (optional)]` - command that lists all swaps.
 If _pretty_ is set the output is in a human readable format

-`peetswap-getswap [swapid]` - command that returns the swap with _swapid_
+`listactiveswaps` - list all ongoing swaps, relevant for upgrading peerswap

-`peerswap-listswaprequests` - lists rejected swaps requested by peer nodes.
+`listswaprequests` - lists rejected swaps requested by peer nodes.

 Example output:
 ```json